Gillette Uninsured Motorist Accident Lawyers

 - $20,000 coverage for property damage.

 In addition, drivers are also required to have uninsured motorist (UM) coverage unless they refuse it in writing.
 These policies apply when a driver is hit by someone who does not have insurance.
-This also includes drivers who flee the scene of an accident, such as in a hit-and-run collision.
+This also includes drivers who flee the scene of a crash, such as in a hit-and-run collision.
 UM policies are required to match your auto liability policy.
 If you are struck by a hit-and-run driver, you can receive a minimum of $25,000 for your injuries in a claim.

 It is important to know that UM policies require that you or your vehicle was physically touched by the hit-and-run car.
 If you are driven off the road but the car never hit you, then the policy will not apply.
 In addition, UM coverage only covers injuries, and if you would like to get your car repaired, you should add on an uninsured motorist property damage (UMPD) policy.